huntdatacenter/docs/docs/do-science/guides/access-guides/reset-vpn.md

 C:\Users\<MYUSERNAME>\OpenVPN\config\<folder-with-username-that-you-should-remove>
 ```

-3. Right click on the OpenVPN icon once more and **`Import from file`** from the Connect to the VPN section of our Getting started guide.

 :::

-### Setup the new VPN profile
+## 4. Setup the new VPN profile

 Follow the [Setup the VPN profile](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) section of our "Getting started" guide.

-### Connect to the VPN
+## 5. Connect to the VPN

 Follow the [Connect to the VPN](/getting-started/configure-vpn/#_2-3-connect-to-the-vpn) section of our "Getting started guide".

-### Verify your VPN connection
+## 6. Verify your VPN connection

 Follow the [Verify your VPN connection](/getting-started/configure-vpn/#_2-4-verify-your-vpn-connection) section to verify a successful VPN connection as your will not be able to log into your lab until the VPN is working.

-### Troubleshooting
+## Troubleshooting

-[Contact us](/contact) in your Slack lab table if you experience trouble with installation and suggestions on how to improve this guide..
+See the [Immediate troubleshooting](/do-science/getting-started/configure-vpn/#immediate-troubleshooting) section in our [VPN configuration](/do-science/getting-started/configure-vpn/#_2-1-install-the-vpn-software) guide.